CBICA/BrainMaGe/README.md

 1. Co-registration within patient to the [SRI-24 atlas](https://www.nitrc.org/projects/sri24/) in the LPS/RAI space.

-    An easy way to do this using the [```BraTSPipeline``` application](https://cbica.github.io/CaPTk/preprocessing_brats.html) from the [Cancer Imaging Phenomics Toolkit (CaPTk)](https://github.com/CBICA/CaPTk/) to make this process easier.
+    An easy way to do this is using the [```BraTSPipeline``` application](https://cbica.github.io/CaPTk/preprocessing_brats.html) from the [Cancer Imaging Phenomics Toolkit (CaPTk)](https://github.com/CBICA/CaPTk/).
 This pipeline currently uses a pre-trained model to extract the skull but the processed images (in the order defined above till registration) are also saved.

-2. Make Input CSV
+2. Make an Input CSV including paths to the co-registered images (prepared in the previous step) that you wish to make brain masks.

   - Multi-4 (use all 4 structural modalities): Prepare a CSV file with the following headers:
   `Patient_ID,T1_path,T2_path,T1ce_path,Flair_path`